High school jacket with backpack and email envelopes

 Coding emails for Outlook.com

-Not so if you’re an email developer.
+Shouldn't a Microsoft product like Outlook be considered a nerd and not troublemaker?
+Obviously, you can be a little of both.
+Go ahead and ask any email developer you meet.
 The Outlook email client causes just as many headaches for email devs as Ferris Bueler did for his school principal.

 It’s probably safe to say that at least 80% of the time when someone asks why you have to go out of your way to code something in an email, it’s because of Outlook.
 You’ll find it all the way at the bottom of Can I Email’s scoreboard of email clients.
 As of this writing, Outlook for Windows (the desktop versions) only supports 52 of the 219 CSS and HTML features that Can I Email is tracking.

-So, like a high school troublemaker with hidden potential, you just keep working with Outlook and hope that the wayward email client changes its ways someday.
+So, like a high school troublemaker with hidden potential, you just keep working with Outlook and believe the wayward email client changes its ways someday.

 Check out these articles: